-This panel discussion will explore the relationship between climate change and human health and wellbeing as part of existing approaches recognizing the interconnections between the health of people, animals, and the ecosystem.
-JCIE/USA is hosting the event as part of the US-Japan Council’s 2023 Annual Conference.
-Panelists from the United States, Japan, and the World Bank will help address the various health impacts of climate change including equity issues resulting from disproportionate impacts on vulnerable populations, and the need to build environmentally and politically sustainable health systems.
-The discussion will further seek to identify how the United States and Japan can exercise global leadership and promote multisectoral collaboration to address these issues.
-There will be an opportunity for audience Q&A.
+This panel discussion explored the relationship between climate change and human health and wellbeing as part of existing approaches recognizing the interconnections between the health of people, animals, and the ecosystem.
+JCIE/USA hosted the event as part of the US-Japan Council’s 2023 Annual Conference.
+Panelists from the United States, Japan, and the World Bank addressed the various health impacts of climate change including equity issues resulting from disproportionate impacts on vulnerable populations, and the need to build environmentally and politically sustainable health systems.
+The discussion further seeked to identify how the United States and Japan can exercise global leadership and promote multisectoral collaboration to address these issues.

 John Balbus, Acting Director, Office of Climate Change and Health Equity Acting Director, US Department of Health and Human Services